 When it comes to Galveston cruise parking, you have lots of options on where to park while you take your trip.

-While the port offers officially sanctioned parking, there are close to a dozen other independent options that all compete for your parking dollars.
+While the port offers officially sanctioned parking, there are close to a dozen other independent options that all compete for your business.
 The result?
 Galveston has the cheapest parking of any cruise port in America.
-Many lots charge about $10-12 per day.
+Many lots charge about $15 per day for outdoor spots when you add in all taxes and fees.
 (Many hotels also offer free or discounted parking if you stay with them a single night before your cruise.)

 With all of the options, it can be a little overwhelming to figure out where you should park.
 Truth is, most lots are similar and located about the same distance from the port.
 The major differences between most lots is whether or not they offer covered/indoor parking and of course, the price you’ll pay.